 This casserole desperately needed some cheese to bind it together.
 I should have followed the TIPS section and added some Parmesan or Cheddar to this casserole.
 When my gut tells me to alter a recipe from Simply Delicious, I should heed its advice.

 Here’s the ingredients.
 The celery root is the most obscure ingredient from this recipe.
-With the growing “farm to fork” movement in our region, it is suddenly easy to find any kind of produce we could ask for.
+With the growing “farm to fork” movement in our region, it is usually easy to find any kind of produce we could ask for.

 Melted butter has the best smell.
 I tend to overheat my butter so I made sure to keep the heat lower and add some oil to prevent burning.